Dre Campbell Farm

 7. Neem Oil

-When appropriately applied, neem oil naturally repels all kinds of bugs.
+When applied appropriately, neem oil naturally repels a wide range of bugs.

 8. Insecticidal Soap